mohitjain/mohitjain/_posts/2013-04-05-how-to-use-git-flow-in-your-projects.markdown

 feature: true
 ---

 Git is a version management tool and I am a big fan of it.
 I am hoping you came here for git flow.
 So you have basics of git in your hands.
-Again on the same note of good practicies, I think everyone should work on different branches and then keep merging those branches to main branch.
-But that becomes messy cause generally we forget to create branch.
+Again on the same note of good practices, I think everyone should work on different branches and then keep merging those branches to the main branch.
+But that becomes messy cause generally we forget to create a branch.
 So here is a tool for you.

 Note: I am talking about default branches here.
 You can change that naming convention but I will suggest not to.